ddd3h/ddd3h.github.io/content/cv.en.md

   - Assigned to the Cosmic Evolution Group (Advisor: Kentarō Nagamine)
 - May 2024: Managed operations for the Ehime Nanyo Stratospheric Balloon Joint Experiment

+## 2025
+- April 2025: Appointed as a Director at Chart Inc.

 [^1]: Official name is "Saitama University Aerospace Engineering Circle AKATOKI".